 Sequence Communications: Sequence communications are the individual components in a sequence that allow you to communicate to your audience.
-They are typically emails, but may also include faxes, voice broadcasts, direct mail, or a combination of all four.
+They are typically emails, but may also include faxes, direct mail, or a combination these items.

 Sequence Processes: Sequence processes are the individual components in a sequence that create business automation.
 Adding a tag, creating a task, and assigning the contact to an owner are a few examples of the available processes you can implement in a sequence.